jw2856/CarND-LaneLines-P1/writeup_template.md

 The algorithm can potentially be improved as follows:

 - Using a color filter early on in the pipeline to isolate lane lines.
-This might help with the challenge video, since there were shadows and other lines that tended to skew the result.
+This might help with the challenge video, since there were shadows and other lines that tended to skew the results in some of the frames.

 - Doing additional tweaking of the parameters to find an optimal set of parameters for the mask size, slope ranges, gaussian blur, edge detection, and hough transform algorithms.